 Public-Facing Writing

 I enjoy writing about U.S., NC, and Southern politics for public audiences (outside of the pages of academic journals).
-I have contributed over 100 op-eds, and a variety of blog entries, magazine articles, and various other writings to media outlets including The Assembly, NC Tribune, NBC Think, The Washington Post/Monkey Cage Blog, the Atlanta Journal Constitution, the Charlotte Observer, The News and Observer, the Asheville Citizen Times, the Smoky Mountain News and the London School of Economics American Politics and Policy Blog.
+I have contributed over 100 op-eds, and a variety of blog entries, magazine articles, and various other writings to media outlets including Time, The Assembly, NC Tribune, NBC Think, The Washington Post, the Atlanta Journal Constitution, the Charlotte Observer, The News and Observer, the Asheville Citizen Times, the Smoky Mountain News and the London School of Economics American Politics and Policy Blog.
 I am also a regular contributor to the Old North State Politics blog.
 Here are a few recent pieces:

 The Short Life & Quiet Death of Ranked Choice Voting In NC